mithraskuipers/mithraskuipers/README.md

 Current personal projects:
 * Implement updated enemy AI in the [Brutal Doom](https://youtu.be/oSzYliSASKc) classic Doom mod.
-* Implement true simultaneous co-op mode for Donkey Kong Country (1/2/3).
+* Implement true simultaneous co-op mode for [Donkey Kong Country 2](https://youtu.be/qXknTTEjLwQ).

 <!--- Currently, I work in the IT industry as data scientist and functional designer on a computer vision solution to improve recruitment processes.
 Specifically, I use psychophysiological biometrics extracted from video-footage to help recruiters make better pre-selection of job candidates. -->